Get in Touch

 • IF node to detect changes

-Result: a real monitoring system with no code.
+Outcome: A real monitoring system built with no code.

 MODULE 5 Error Handling, Security and Best Practices